Urinary tract infection

 Guidelines recommend using nitrofurantoin or trimethoprin-sulfamethoxazole as first-line antibiotic treatments for UTIs.
 Fluoroquinolones (such as ciprofloxacin) are now only recommended when other antibiotics are not appropriate.

 A urinary tract infection (UTI) is a condition in which one or more parts of the urinary system (the kidneys, ureters, bladder, and urethra) become infected.
-UTIs are the most common of all bacterial infections and can occur at any time in the life of an individual.
+UTIs are among the most common of all bacterial infections and can occur at any time of life.
 Nearly 95% of cases of UTIs are caused by bacteria that typically multiply at the opening of the urethra and travel up to the bladder.
 Much less often, bacteria spread to the kidney from the bloodstream.

 - The two kidneys, located on each side below the ribs and toward the middle of the back, play the major role in this process.
 They filter waste products, water, and salts from the blood to form urine.